Azerbaijan president uses rare interview to threaten Armenia

 "Today, the Armenian army is in a completely dilapidated state and is unable to resist us more than it did during the Second Karabakh War,” he claimed.
 “If we see even the slightest threat to our security, we will immediately and simply destroy it, no matter where it is, no matter how deep it is in the territory of Armenia.
 First of all, the Armenian leadership must know and understand this."

-The Azerbaijani dictator boasted that Baku was already rebuilding its stocks of weapons and ammunition that were depleted in the 2020 war and that it had had many offers to buy new military technology.
+The Azerbaijani president said that Baku was already rebuilding its stocks of weapons and ammunition that were depleted in the 2020 war and that it had had many offers to buy new military technology.
 “Military technology is evolving and we always want to get the best technology,” he said.

 Azerbaijan’s use of Turkish drones is reported to have given it a decisive advantage in the last conflict.